 Boys who are studying at a UK independent school, state school, or overseas school may apply for Sixth Form Entry.

 Any available places will be offered to boys of a high academic standard who are also likely to make a notable contribution to school life in sport or in the arts.
 The minimum qualifying standard is six GCSEs (or overseas equivalent) at grade 7, but in practical terms the level is likely to be significantly higher and competition for the limited number of places is intense.
-Applications for Sixth Form entry in 2022 are now closed.
+Applications for entry to the Sixth Form for September 2023 have now closed.
+Applications for 2024 entry will open in July 2023.